NASA scraps all-female spacewalk because spacesuit in wrong size

 A much-anticipated first all-female spacewalk scheduled for Friday has been scrapped because the International Space Station is not carrying enough spacesuits in the right size.

-Astronauts Anne McClain and Christina Koch were scheduled to do a spacewalk together but "due in part to spacesuit availability on the station" those plans have been changed, NASA said a statement released Monday.
+Astronauts Anne McClain and Christina Koch were scheduled to do the spacewalk together but those plans have been changed "due in part to spacesuit availability on the station," NASA said in a statement Monday.

 The agency said that McClain realized during her first spacewalk with fellow astronaut Nick Hague on March 22 that a medium-sized hard upper torso, which the agency calls "the shirt of the spacesuit," fits her best.